BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks.md

 The dialog contains:

 - Utility settings and profiles for Save As New, Property Doctor, and Clone Tree.
+- BOM Manager defaults for columns, display type, grouping, and ignored components.
+- Clearly marked placeholders for the planned Translate, ERP Sync, and Publisher Macros features.
 - Complete Publish profiles, including publishing options, annotations, and conditions.
 - Shared PDM selection, languages, drawing search folders, external sources, and advanced formulas.
 - Support, update, version, legal, and license information.